Larsen2328/Larsen2328/README.md

 You can also follow me on [LinkedIn](https://www.linkedin.com/in/julien-trillard-a8866311b/)

 ### About me:
-I'm teacher in development at [ENI Ecole Informatique](https://www.eni-ecole.fr/).
+I'm an educational engineer at [ENI Ecole Informatique](https://www.eni-ecole.fr/).
 I work with Java, JavaScript (Angular), HTML, CSS, SQL, Python, ...

 I love programming language and specially Flutter.